sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/language.md

 ## How it works

-To put it simply, the execution of a SPARQL Generate is defined as follows:
+To put it simply, the execution of a SPARQL-Generate is defined as follows:

 1. clauses `ITERATE` and `LOOK UP` are processed in order, and one constructs a [SPARQL 1.1 VALUES](https://www.w3.org/TR/sparql11-query/#inline-data) data block.
 1. one constructs a SPARQL 1.1 `SELECT *` query from the SPARQL-Generate `WHEREVER` clause, and add the data block at the beginning of the `WHERE` clause.